nymea/nymea-wiki/Raspberry-Pi-1.md

 # Install *guh* on the Raspberry Pi B
 --------------------------------------------

-This tutorial shows you how to install *guh* on the [Raspberry Pi](http://www.raspberrypi.org/).
+This tutorial shows you how to install *guh* on the [Raspberry Pi B/B+](https://www.raspberrypi.org/documentation/hardware/raspberrypi/models/README.md).
 The easiest and recommended way is to use the [guh-netinstall](https://github.com/guh/raspbian-netinstall-config) provided by *guh*
 > Thanks to the awesome work of [raspbian-ua-netinst](https://github.com/debian-pi/raspbian-ua-netinst).

 ## Table of contents: